Wednesday is for Prayer

 One of the challenges for every pastor and church planter is to bring his will in line with the will of God.
 We have our visions, we have our dreams, we have our perspectives, we have our likes and dislikes and sometimes we convince ourselves that what we want is what God wants.

 We learned an interesting lesson in planting 6 daughter churches in nine years.
 From Bolingbrook, we sent three people to Florida to plant a church when we were less than a year old ourselves.
-Then we sent five people to Jakarta Indonesia, ten people to Redmond, WA, forty people to Joliet, IL (only 25 minutes away), eight to the Philipines, and seventy to the west side of Bolingbrook, IL to plant a church on the “richer” side of town.
+Then we sent five people to Jakarta Indonesia, ten people to Redmond, WA, forty people to Joliet, IL (only 25 minutes away), eight to the Philippines, and commissioned seventy (that turned into 119) to the west side of Bolingbrook, IL to plant a church on the “richer” side of town.

 Each time, we challenged the entire church to pray about leaving and going with the new church plant.
 And in each instance, we had a commissioning service for the people we were sending away for the new ministry.
 However, in the last instance, the church we were planting was only four miles away and over the next year, we saw another 49 people switch to the new church.
 In the other five plants, no additional people left after the initial commissioning with exception of the Joliet plant (the next closest) that saw 4-5 others leave mom for daughter church plant over the next three years.

 What did we learn?